Pseudomoaner/VicsekDemo/README.md

 # VicsekDemo
 Matlab-based demonstration of the Vicsek model

+To install the stand-alone application, run 'VicsekDemoInstaller.exe' and follow the on-screen instructions.

-To run the application, click 'VicsekDemo.mlapp.
-You should see the following screen appear:
+When running the application, you should see the following screen appear:

 <p align="center">
   <img src="https://raw.githubusercontent.com/Pseudomoaner/VicsekDemo/master/ScreenCap.PNG" alt="Screen capture"/>